Payday Shortcut is a program I would advise being very careful with for numerous reasons that I discovered, and will share in this review.

 Red Flag (Not recommended)

 2 out of 10 stars.
 I can’t stand deceptive advertising and I don’t believe in MLM.
 I don’t recommend this program.
-See my #1 recommendation which is NOT an MLM.
+See my top recommend program Wealthy Affiliate which is NOT an MLM and teaches a legitimate business model called affiliate marketing.

 My final thoughts:

-This isn’t the first time I’ve reviewed an “opportunity” which then turned out to be just another affiliate type program trying to me into an MLM program (affiliate marketing can actually be unrelated to MLM, here’s an explanation).
+This isn’t the first time I’ve reviewed an “opportunity” which then turned out to be just another affiliate type program trying to me into an MLM program (affiliate marketing can actually be related to MLM, here’s an explanation of affiliate marketing and MLM).
 And in every instance, I always rated those programs with red flags.

 I don’t like deceptive marketing practices such as sob stories, impressions of easy money, giving people the impression there is endorsements by big name networks and potentially using fake actors to give testimonials.